operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 make generate
 ```

-**Note**: The above makefile target will invoke the [controller-gen][controller_tools] utility to update the `api/v1alpha1/zz_generated.deepcopy.go` file to ensure our API's Go type definitons implement the `runtime.Object` interface that all Kind types must implement.
+The above makefile target will invoke the [controller-gen][controller_tools] utility to update the `api/v1alpha1/zz_generated.deepcopy.go` file to ensure our API's Go type definitons implement the `runtime.Object` interface that all Kind types must implement.

 ### Generating CRD manifests